-Game Understanding Within 8v8 game play
+Game Understanding

 - Ensure players understand formation, positional roles, and principles. - Coach decision making after they have made a decision.
 This will lead to game understanding. - Encourage good decision making even when their execution is letting them down.
 Then teach technique.